Conference on Latin American History: History

-In 1916 a group of Latin American historians within the American Historical Association met to create institutional structures for this branch of history.
-Latin Americanists were marginalized within the AHA, with few sessions at the annual meeting and limited space within the American Historical Review.
+In 1916, a group of Latin American historians within the American Historical Association met to create institutional structures for this branch of history.
+Latin Americanists were marginalized within the AHA, with few sessions at the annual meeting and limited space within The American Historical Review.
 This group founded The Hispanic American Historical Review at the Cincinnati meeting of the AHA.

-Further work building a professional organization was accomplished in 1926 at the American Historical Association annual meeting in Rochester.
-Latin Americanists sought to expand the teaching of Latin American history and organized a session entitled "Means and Methods of Widening among Colleges and Universities an Interest in the Study of Hispanic-American History".
+In 1926, at the American Historical Association annual meeting in Rochester, New York, Latin Americanists sought to expand the teaching of Latin American history and organized a session entitled "Means and Methods of Widening among Colleges and Universities an Interest in the Study of Hispanic-American History".
 The 1926 meeting led further work to create an identifiable group within the American Historical Association.
 The constitution of the Conference on Latin American History was adopted in December 1938.
 CLAH gained a firmer institutional grounding with its incorporation in the District of Columbia in 1964, giving it a legal identity, and locating its offices in the Hispanic Foundation (now Hispanic Division) in the Library of Congress.
 With that step, CLAH was no longer an organic part of the AHA, but "an affiliated but autonomous body."

 In 1964, the AHA was granted $125,000 by the Ford Foundation to aid over three years the expansion of CLAH's activities.
 The AHA received the funds that were disbursed to CLAH.
 All funding was for programmatic purposes and not for the support of individuals’ research.
 The projects identified for funding were to provide a bibliographical guide to nineteenth- and twentieth-century newspapers; develop policies for the collection of historical statistics for the field; discuss and plan for a multivolume history of Latin America; develop teaching aids for the field; fund for small conferences; earmark funds for preparation of colonial sources for publication; and develop a publication series of general works.
 The Hispanic Foundation at the Library of Congress was named the repository of the CLAH archives and provided services for the CLAH Secretariat.

 Women have participated in CLAH leadership since its early years, with four serving as Secretary Treasurer: Lillian Estelle Fisher (1928) and 1935–39; Mary W. Williams (1929–1934); Vera B. Holmes (1940–1943); and Ruth L. Butler (1944–1948).
 The first woman president of CLAH was Madaline Nicols in 1949, with a gap of 38 years until Peggy Liss was elected in 1987.
 The first woman recipient of the Bolton (now Bolton-Johnson) Prize for the best book in English was in 1977, with Doris M. Ladd, for The Mexican Nobility at Independence, 1780-1826 (University of Texas Press).
 The first woman to receive the Distinguished Service Award was Ursula Lamb in 1990.
 The first woman to be executive director of CLAH was Donna J. Guy in 1991–92.
 The first CLAH president originally from Latin America is Asunción Lavrin, 2001–02.